lfmundim/PostmanGuide/Documenting/README.md

 ![alt-text](../IMG/APIDocumentation.png?raw=true)

-There are two differente ways tho create an API Documentation:
+There are two different ways tho create an API Documentation:

 ### From a new API